StarKRE22/Atomic/Docs/Elements/Values/Const.md

 `Const<T>` represents a **serialized, immutable (read-only) constant value wrapper**.
 It implements [IValue&lt;T&gt;](IValue.md) and supports **implicit conversions**, making it useful in systems where values must be serialized or treated as data sources.

 > [!NOTE]
 > Unlike regular value types, `Const<T>` is a **reference type**, making it lightweight to pass around.
-It can act as a **lightweight pattern**, for example, to share a constant value across multiple systems without copying the value.
+It can act as a [Flyweight pattern](https://en.wikipedia.org/wiki/Flyweight_pattern), for example, to share a constant value across multiple systems without copying the value.

 ---